The Darker Side of Durham

 Discovery of Bertha Dunn

-Her father, Richard, travelled on to Richmond where it was hiring day, an event that saw agricultural laborers, farm servants, and domestic staff seeking employment for the coming year, and eventually found his daughter in the street at around four o’clock in the afternoon.
+Her father, Richard, travelled on to Richmond where it was hiring day, an event that saw agricultural labourers, farm servants, and domestic staff seeking employment for the coming year, and eventually found his daughter in the street at around four o’clock in the afternoon.
 When he questioned her about the whereabouts of the child, she refused to answer.
 Richard had no option than to inform the Police and Sarah was taken into custody.
 Even then, she said nothing about what had happened or where the child might be.
 Only after her arrest did attention return to Burn Hill Farm and the surrounding fields, where the child’s body was later discovered buried a short distance from the house.
 From that moment, suspicion settled firmly on Sarah, and what had been a private tragedy became a matter for the law.
 The discovery of the child’s body was later described at the inquest:

 “The body was discovered in a field about a hundred yards from the farmhouse.
 The place appeared like an old grave, and on removing the sod and stones a hollow place was found, holding water, in which the child’s body was discovered.”